demisto/content/Packs/PANOSPolicyOptimizer/Playbooks/playbook-Policy_Optimizer_-_Generic_README.md

-This playbook is triggered by the PAN-OS Policy Optimizer incident type, and can go through any of the following sub-playbooks:
+This playbook is triggered by the Policy Optimizer incident type, and can execute any of the following sub-playbooks:
 - Policy Optimizer - Manage Unused Rules
 - Policy Optimizer - Manage Rules with Unused Applications
 - Policy Optimizer - Manage Port Based Rules